Canadian retailers bet on technology in fight with U.S. giants

-TORONTO Canadian retailers, scrambling to keep pace with the likes of Wal-Mart Stores Inc (WMT.N) and Amazon.com Inc (AMZN.O) in an increasingly crowded market, are investing heavily in high-tech tools to lure shoppers.
+TORONTO, Sept 8 Canadian retailers, scrambling to keep pace with the likes of Wal-Mart Stores Inc and Amazon.com Inc in an increasingly crowded market, are investing heavily in high-tech tools to lure shoppers.

 Companies have ramped up their efforts to address consumers' evolving shopping habits and to compete with rivals such as Wal-Mart, which is pouring more than C$30 million ($27.4 million) into Canadian e-commerce projects this year.

-Canadian Tire Corp (CTCa.TO), Hudson's Bay Co (HBC.TO) and Metro Inc (MRU.TO) are among those making technology investments.
+Canadian Tire Corp, Hudson's Bay Co and Metro Inc are among those making technology investments.

 The tools, which include data analytics, mobile apps and online stores, have long been used by U.S. retailers in their home market.
 Now, Canadian companies are recognizing them as essential.